Sales and use tax in Alabama

-Alabama sales tax guide
+Alabama sales tax overview

 Sales tax is a tax paid to a governing body (state or local) on the sale of certain goods and services.
 Alabama first adopted a general state sales tax in 1936, and since that time, the rate has risen to 4 percent.
 On top of the state sales tax, there may be one or more local sales taxes, as well as one or more special district taxes, each of which can range between 0 percent and 7 percent.
 Currently, combined sales tax rates in Alabama range from 4 percent to 11 percent, depending on the location of the sale.